 The attorney then pulled out a bag of money and tossed it in the general direction of Chicago's finest judges and prosecutors, who made a mad dive for the cash while Smollett walked out a free man.

-"We investigated the Jussie case and all we could find was these bags of cash," a prosecutor on the case said, shrugging.
+"We investigated the Smollett case and all we could find was these bags of cash," a prosecutor on the case said, shrugging.
 "That's enough exonerating evidence for us."